Photo by Tom Casino for Showtime

 Junior-welterweight champion Danny Garcia will leave Puerto Rico this weekend with family photos, fond memories and an early birthday present from two judges.
-Thanks to their professional negligence, he gets to fly back to Philadelphia with all of his title belts, just before he turns twenty-six on Thursday.
+Thanks to their professional negligence, he gets to fly back to Philadelphia with all of his title belts in tow, just before he turns twenty-six on Thursday.

-Garcia escaped the squared circle Saturday night with a majority decision victory over Mauricio Herrera, of California, on Showtime, but not without sullying his reputation first.
+Garcia escaped the squared circle Saturday night with a majority decision victory over California’s Mauricio Herrera, on Showtime, but not without sullying his reputation first.

 Herrera baffled Garcia with aggression, feints and a probing jab slung from all angles, and finally bloodied the champion’s nose late in the ninth round.
 Garcia offered little in reprisal for such pesky offensive displays, with his signature left hook dormant most of the night.

 The few occasions Garcia managed to reprimand his challenger for deviating from the evening’s script, Herrera responded in kind, with insouciance, shrewd tactics and sharp overhand rights to Garcia’s chin.

 Danny Garcia photos by Tom Casino for Showtime